Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Methodology

+\paragraph{Greedy Layer Replacement.} Starting from $\mathcal{M}_{\mathrm{full}}$, we iteratively substitute one full-attention block at a time with its linear counterpart and evaluate validation performance.
+In each iteration, we select the layer whose replacement yields the highest validation score $\mathcal{P}^*$.
+If $\mathcal{P}^* \geq \mathcal{P}_{\min}$, we commit the replacement and continue; otherwise, we stop.
+The procedure requires only forward passes---no back-propagation or retraining.

+\paragraph{Output models.} We record two models: (i) $\mathcal{M}_{\mathrm{best}}$, the hybrid achieving the highest validation performance throughout the search, and (ii) $\mathcal{M}_{\mathrm{opt}}$, the hybrid with the maximum number of linear layers while satisfying the performance constraint.

+The full procedure is presented in Algorithm~\ref{alg1}.
 Our greedy layer replacement algorithm is motivated by the observation that full and linear attention mechanisms exhibit task-dependent representational strengths.
 Consequently, where linear modules are placed significantly affects performance: some layers can be replaced without loss—and sometimes with gain—while others are critical to preserve.
 By iteratively evaluating validation performance after each candidate replacement, our method adapts to each task’s unique knowledge distribution, identifying an effective hybrid configuration without exhaustive search.
-The procedure requires only a single forward pass per candidate layer—no backpropagation or retraining—making it highly efficient.
+The procedure requires only a forward pass per candidate layer, making it highly efficient.
 Crucially, it automatically retains full-attention layers essential for expressivity and replaces less sensitive ones with linear approximations, achieving substantial speedups while maintaining or even improving task performance.

 Importantly, our framework is backbone-agnostic and task-general: it can be applied to any pretrained full-attention transformer (e.g., GPT, LLaMA, Qwen) and adapted to various downstream tasks without modifications to the core algorithm.
 This enables rapid deployment of efficient, high-performing models at a fraction of the cost of training hybrid architectures from scratch or conducting exhaustive architecture search.